 Any kind of physical activity triggers the release of chemicals that leave you feeling good, and research finds that hemorrhoids and exercise are a great combination to help with both stress and hemorrhoids.
-Start with a few ten second planks if you aren’t ready to leave the room.
+Start with a few ten-second planks if you aren’t ready to leave the room.
 Schedule time to walk or ride bikes with a friend.

 The Mayo Clinic has an extensive list of stress management tips that may be helpful to add to your routine.

 What Helps Hemorrhoids Shrink?

 As you work on decreasing your stress levels, you can fight your symptoms and reduce the pain and other symptoms of hemorrhoids.
 Working to reduce stress in combination with the following remedies are a powerful combination.